Copyright © Giulia Skye 2021

 Stroking the side of her head, Helen felt the sleek, smooth hair that her sister-in-law, Emma, had ruthlessly straightened last night, banishing any hint of the fuzzy curls Helen usually kept contained in a short, stubby pony tail.
 She sneered.
 “I don’t look like me.”

-“No, I suppose not, but you do look like you can use a drink.”
+“No, but you do look like you can use a drink.”
 Liz pulled out a bottle of wine from the fridge beneath the counter and scooped up ice in a glass.
 “This should do the trick.”

 “Thanks, Liz, but you know I can’t afford these bar prices.”